 Practica are currently offered in selected clinical agencies.
-The program clinical director, in conjunction with other program faculty, is responsible for finalizing the placement of students in appropriate sites.
-Currently Dr. Jones serves as the clinical director.
+The program Clinical Director, in conjunction with other program faculty, is responsible for finalizing the placement of students in appropriate sites.
 Site selection is determined by each student's professional goals, past experience, and level of expertise and availability of community sites.
-A list of approved sites will be provided for you by the MFT faculty or staff.
-After identifying sites of interest and receiving approval by the Clinical Director, students will need to submit a Declaration of Intent form to the MFT Program Assistant.
+A list of approved sites will be provided.

+After identifying sites of interest and receiving approval from the Clinical Director, students will need to submit a Declaration of Intent form to the MFT Program Assistant.
 The Program Assistant will track the number of students applying to each site and where final placements have been made.
 Please keep the Program Assistant informed of the progress of your application, interview, and acceptance status for all sites listed on your intent form.

 Before setting up an interview with the potential site supervisor, you will need permission from the Clinical Director.
 The student is responsible for setting up an interview with the potential site supervisor and providing them with a current resume.
 Students are responsible for communicating results of interviews to Clinical Director.